A phenotype-structured mathematical model for the influence of hypoxia on oncolytic virotherapy

 Finally, we consider viral density, described by the function $v\colon [0,+\infty)\times\Omega\to [0,+\infty)$, and oxygen concentration, described by the function $O\colon [0,+\infty)\times\Omega\to [0,+\infty)$.
 We now describe in detail the rules governing all the dynamics.

-\paragraph{Uninfected cancer cells} Uninfected cells may move via pressure-driven movement, change their epigenetic trait, reproduce, become infected and die due to environmental selection.
-We assume a trade-off between proliferation and resistance to both hypoxia and viral infection.
-In this sense, we consider $y$ as the level of expression of a set of genes responsible for this trade-off and normalise it so that $y=0$ and $y=1$ are, respectively, the lowest and highest possible expressions: $y=0$ corresponds to highest intrinsic proliferation rate, lowest resistance to hypoxia and highest infection rate; conversely $y=1$ corresponds to lowest intrinsic proliferation rate, highest resistance to hypoxia and lowest infection rate.
+\paragraph{Uninfected cancer cells} Uninfected cells may move via pressure-driven movement, change their epigenetic trait, reproduce, become infected and die due to environment-driven selective pressure.
+We assume a trade-off between proliferation and resistance to hypoxia.
+In this sense, we consider $y$ as the level of expression of a set of genes responsible for this trade-off and normalise it so that $y=0$ and $y=1$ are, respectively, the lowest and highest possible expressions: $y=0$ corresponds to highest intrinsic proliferation rate and lowest resistance to hypoxia; conversely $y=1$ corresponds to lowest intrinsic proliferation rate and highest resistance to hypoxia.
+We also assume that the resistance to the oncolytic viral infection is affected by the same set of genes, with the exact dependence determined by the kind of virus under investigation.
 The evolution of uninfected cells is described by the equation

 with

 Random epigenetic mutations are described by a diffusive term in $y$ with coefficient $D_{y}$.
 Cancer cells also move with coefficient $D_{\vec{x}}$ in space against the gradient of the total cancer cell density $\rho(t,\vec{x})$.
 Furthermore, uninfected cancer cells proliferate at a rate determined by the intrinsic proliferation rate $p(y)$ and the local cancer cell density $\rho(t,\vec{x})$, according to the logistic growth term